andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 ```

 ## Step 5
-Fire mouseover event to pop up the control bar when the label is displayed with the extra information.
+Fire `mouseenter` event to pop up the control bar when the label is displayed with the extra information.
 The control bar will fade out after 5 seconds of inactivity.
 The events available are: https://developer.mozilla.org/en-US/docs/Web/Events

 Create a new event in `updateSeekbarUI`: